Ant Dens - (Book 2)

 In October 2017, my stand-alone mystery, Blood on the Cimarron, which I published through Create Space became available on Amazon and Kindle.
 In 2018, this book won the Hillerman Award, given by the New Mexico/Arizona book awards.

 In 2019, I published, Crystalline Crypt.
-A finalist in the Oklahoma Book Awards for 2020, this book is also up for other awards in the murder mystery world.
+A finalist in the Oklahoma Book Awards for 2020.